 BSC (hons), MSCP SRP

-Jazz’s current position involves being the lead physiotherapist for the elite development squad whilst overseeing the medical provision for the academy.
-His main role is to co-ordinate the multi-disciplinary team throughout the academy to ensure the smooth operation of the medical provision provided.
-Jazz also assists in the assessment and rehabilitation of the first team squad.
+That position involved being the lead physiotherapist for the elite development squad whilst overseeing the medical provision for the academy.
+His main role was to co-ordinate the multi-disciplinary team throughout the academy to ensure the smooth operation of the medical provision provided.
+Jazz also assisted in the assessment and rehabilitation of the first team squad.

 Jazz has a diploma in Orthopaedic Medicine and holds membership of the Musculoskeletal Association of Chartered Physiotherapists (MACP) having completed a post-graduate diploma in manual therapy at Coventry University.